VassilinaPap/TripAdvisor-Reviews-Sentiment-Analysis/README.md

 # TripAdvisor-Reviews

 In this project
-a) data was collected from Tripadvisor site (https://www.tripadvisor.com.gr/) for hotels in Athens Greece or other location in Greece.
+ *data was collected from Tripadvisor site (https://www.tripadvisor.com.gr/) for hotels in Athens Greece or other location in Greece.
 b) tripadvisor reviews for restaurants was downloaded from the following site https://www.kaggle.com/damienbeneschi/krakow-ta-restaurans-data-raw